Ensembl/amr_genotypes/PROCESSING.md

   --previously-processed $previously_processed
 ```

-The script generates an sbatch, a set of split files (filtered for those files we've already processed) and creates a job array for each split file.
-It will also create the following directories.
+The script generates an sbatch, a set of split files named `split.gff.NN` containing 5,000 records to process or less.
+They are filtered for those files we've already processed.
+Sbatch will create a job array with each element working on each split file.
+The script will also create the following directories (so put the `phenotype.parquet` file in here).

 - `logs`
 - `parsed`